Testing2024cispl/QA-AI-Workshop-/Session-1 (AI Native QA)/Alekhya Roy/Assignment.md

 Enter same password in confirm password section
 Click on create account
-After redirection to dashboard observe admin section is visible or not Expected Result : Admin drop down should be visible with “Manage Events “ and “Manage Bookings “ options.
+After redirection to dashboard observe admin section is visible or not **Expected Result : Admin drop down should be visible with “Manage Events “ and “Manage Bookings “ options.**
-TC_009 : Verify that “Manage Events “ are clickable and redirected to new event form Test Steps :
+### TC_009 : Verify that “Manage Events “ are clickable and redirected to new event form
+**Test Steps:**
 Click on Admin drop down in navigation bar
 Click on Manage Event option
-Expected Result : New event creation page should appear TC_010 : Verify that after filling up all required fields in new event form and submit new event entry is creating and showing in events list
+**Expected Result : New event creation page should appear**
+### TC_010 : Verify that after filling up all required fields in new event form and submit new event entry is creating and showing in events list
-Test Steps :
+**Test Steps:**
 Fill in all required fields in the New Event form Click on the Submit button.
-Expected Result : A new event entry should be created successfully.The newly created event should appear in the Events List with the correct details.
+**Expected Result : A new event entry should be created successfully.The newly created event should appear in the Events List with the correct details.**
-TC_011 : Verify that newly created event is visible in the event list of another user Test Steps :
+### TC_011 : Verify that newly created event is visible in the event list of another user
+**Test Steps:**
 Log in as User B.
 Navigate to the Events List page.
 Search or scroll through the list to locate the event created by User A.
 Expected Results :The newly created event by User A should be visible in the Events List of User B.
-SECTION 2 : AI CREATED MANUAL TEST CASES
+## SECTION 2 : AI CREATED MANUAL TEST CASES

-Prompt :
+### Prompt :
 ROLE
 Act as a Senior Test Engineer with 5+ years of experience specializing in manual testing, functional testing, regression testing, and UI/UX testing